appseconnect/docs/_posts/Workflow-Management/How-to guides/2018-09-20-list-of-snapshot.md

 files are generated as shown in t he screen given below.

 ![Split-Process-Snapshot](/staticfiles/workflow-management/media/Split-Process-Snapshot.png)

-**Protip** For each split, individual files are generated, you can double click on each of them, to view the XML code inside. {: .notice--info}
+**Protip** For each split individual files are generated.
+You can double click on each of them to view the XML code inside.

+{: .notice--info}

 **Scenario 4:**
 Here we are executing a workflow with **Merge Process** property.
 You can see the `Resync Bucket, Log Bucket and File` for each of the merged process.
 In the Resync Bucket, you can view the Source ID, Status and the Message of the single merge process.

 ![Mergeprocess-Snapshot](/staticfiles/workflow-management/media/Mergeprocess-Snapshot.png)

-**Protip** Execution of `Rule Process Property, Halt Node, Resume Element, Filter Element` will give similar node level view as explained above {: .notice--info}
+**Protip** Execution of `Rule Process Property, Halt Node, Resume Element, Filter Element` will give similar node level view as explained above
+{: .notice--info}

 **Scenario 5:**
 Webhook is one of the Action nodes in workflow.
 Here, you will only be able to view the Log Bucket generated for webhook.